 In what ways has the development of technology affected the job market?

-From a personal experience, I can say that one one the positive developments tech advancement has brought to the table is the job search procedure.
-In the past you had to sent your resumes to a number of prospective employers, show up for interviews.
+From my personal experience, I can say that one of the positive developments that technology advancement has brought to the table is the job search procedure.
+In the past, you had to send your resumes to a number of prospective employers, show up for interviews and so on.
 This process was pretty arduous and had huge opportunity costs.
-Job hunting was a job in its own right, but without providing you any financial compensation, security or useful experience.
+Job hunting can be seen as work too, but without providing you with any financial compensation, security or useful experience.

-Thankfully, the job hunting game has changed thanks to career platforms like LinkedIn.
-The entire process has been streamlined – you only need to upload your CV to the website and make sure it is up to date.
+Thankfully, the job hunting game has changed, mostly because of career platforms like LinkedIn.
+The entire process has been streamlined.
+Now, you only need to upload your CV to the website and make sure it is up-to-date.
 Now employers can search and filter the applicants without going through the hoops of having the person over for preliminary interviewing.
 The initial meeting now usually takes place online, and if both parties find the collaboration possible, then a formal face-to-face meeting takes place to finalise the employment contract.
 Isn’t technology wonderful?

 Why is progress such an important element in human society?

 Progress is a very general term, so in order to address the question in a more focused manner, we have to be specific.
 Let’s talk about scientific progress first.
 Developments in areas such as healthcare and medicine drastically improve the quality of life as well as enable people to live longer.
-Most incurable diseases are a thing of the past nowadays thanks to breakthroughs in biochemistry and medical practice in general.
-Same could be said about affordability of previously prohibitively expensive medication.
+Most incurable diseases are a thing of the past nowadays, thanks to breakthroughs in biochemistry and medical practice in general.
+The same could be said about the affordability of previously prohibitively expensive medications.

-One other example of progress is that of a different kind – societal and cultural.
+One other example of progress is that of a different kind—societal and cultural.
 Humanity has learned to understand confessional and cultural differences and be more acceptive to them.
-People are no longer oppressed for having an alternative lifestyle, like having to kids or not working full-time and enjoying their life instead.
-The population is more broad-minded nowadays, receptive and welcoming differences, all thanks to progress.
+People are no longer oppressed for having an alternative lifestyle, like having no kids or not working full-time, enjoying their lives instead.
+The population is more broad-minded nowadays, receptive to and welcoming of differences, all thanks to progress.

 Can progress be achieved without sacrificing cultural values and traditions?